- Overview of the thyroid gland

 Diagnosis of thyroiditis (thyroid tests)

-A number of diagnostic methods may be used to confirm that thyroiditis or another thyroid condition is present.
+A number of diagnostic methods may be used to confirm that thyroiditis or another thyroid condition is present, including blood tests and ultrasound scans.

 - TSH (thyroid stimulating hormone)